 - 5.19 The SWDP identifies a number of Significant Gaps.
 These, including the Significant Gap between Kempsey and Worcester, are identified on the SWDP Policies Map (see Figure 4 in this Plan).
-Policy SWDP2(d) seeks to ensure that development proposals retain the open character of the Significant Gaps. - 5.20 The purpose of maintaining the Kempsey Significant Gap is to provide additional protection to open land that may be subject to development pressures.
+Policy SWDP2(d) seeks to ensure that development proposals retain the open character of the Significant Gaps.
+The definition of the Significant Gap in this Plan is slightly different from that in the SWDP.
+It includes that part of SWDP 59f which is to be retained as open space - 5.20 The purpose of maintaining the Kempsey Significant Gap is to provide additional protection to open land that may be subject to development pressures.
 The SWDP acknowledges that Significant Gaps help to maintain a clear separation between smaller settlements and urban areas in order to retain their individual identity.
 As the city of Worcester expands southwards due to the urban extension at Broomhall Community (SWDP45/1) the separation between the city and Kempsey has, and will be, reduced.
 Whilst the strategic growth of the city is supported, the need to preserve the separation of Kempsey and the smaller settlements in the parish from the city becomes even greater.
 This policy will preserve the openness of the "Significant Gap" between Kempsey, and the smaller settlements, and the expanding city, whilst allowing for appropriate forms of development that would not impact on this area's openness.
+The following development may be acceptable in the Significant Gap: - a) The re-use of rural buildings; - b) Agricultural and forestry-related development; - c) Playing fields - d) Other open land uses that maintain the openness of the gap; and - e) Minor extensions to existing dwellings.